 In case it's cold and rainy outside or you just don't have a grill, here is a grilling alternative.

+- Turn your oven broiler on high heat with the rack in the center.
+Place your salmon on a greased baking dish and broil for 4 to 5 minutes.
 The method works really well and you may find that you prefer broiling to grilling.

-Yes!
-Simply substitute the Sweet Baby Ray’s for any sugar-free bbq sauce.
+Simply substitute the Sweet Baby Ray's for any sugar-free bbq sauce.

 So many salmon and other fish recipes call for lemon flavoring.
-That’s fine unless you’re not into lemon flavor or just want to try something different.
+That's fine unless you're not into lemon flavor or just want to try something different.
+For this recipe, you could simply leave out the lemon juice.

 Are there any good salmon recipes without lemon?
 Well, there are a bunch (including our Grilled Salmon with BBQ Sauce) that are great recipes, but Honey Salmon in Foil is one that is superb.